Evjue-Bascom Professor of Law

 Sharafi's research has been funded by the American Council of Learned Societies, Institute for Advanced Study, Andrew W. Mellon Foundation, National Endowment for the Humanities, National Science Foundation, and Social Science Research Council.
 Most recently, she has been a recipient of an ACLS Frederick Burkhardt Residential Fellowship ’18 (National Humanities Center, 2020-1), a Davis Center Fellowship (Princeton History Dept., fall 2018), and an H. I. Romnes Faculty Fellowship (UW-Madison, 2018-24).

 Her research interests include South Asian legal history; the history of criminal law and forensic science; the history of legal education and the legal profession; colonialism and empire; the history of contract law; law and society; law and religion; law and minorities; legal consciousness; legal pluralism; the history of law books; and the history of science and medicine.

 At the UW Law School, Sharafi teaches Contracts I to first-year law students.
 For undergraduates, she has taught four Legal Studies courses (cross-listed with History): Legal Pluralism, Lawyers & Judges in the British Empire, Law and Colonialism, and History of Forensic Science.
 In 2021, she was the recipient of the Chancellor's Distinguished Teaching Award.

 Mitra Sharafi is an active member of the American Society for Legal History (ASLH) and the Law and Society Association (LSA), and has been on the board of both.
-Since 2005, she has run the LSA’s South Asia Collaborative Research Network (CRN 22).
+From 2005 until 2022, she ran the LSA’s South Asia Collaborative Research Network (CRN 22).
 In 2016-21, she was a core blogger for the Legal History Blog.
 She has also been faculty director of the J. Willard Hurst Summer Institute in Legal History.

 Scholarship & Publications